mariokerciku/wiki-daprworkshop/Lab-09-Deploying-to-Azure-Kubernetes-Service.md

 ![image](https://user-images.githubusercontent.com/5504642/174283359-1c164950-0fc3-49e4-9bee-f721ae6991e9.png)

-Again, you can use the dashboard to see whether the Dapr control plane was installed and initialized successfully by running the dashboard.
+Again, you can use the dashboard to see whether the Dapr control plane was installed and initialized successfully by running the dashboard in a separate terminal.
 ```cmd
 dapr dashboard -k -p 8180
 ```